ndcarlos/spotify-project/wander/gettingstarted.md

 ## 🚀 Getting started with wander
+If you run into any issues along the way please don't hesitate to reach out to me for assistance!

   1. 👯 Clone the repository
   * Use git to clone this project onto your machine: